dmitrii-artuhov/jetbrains-bachelors-2023/AI_BASED_CRASH_REPRODUCTION.md

 	at org.apache.commons.lang3.time.FastDateFormat.getInstance(FastDateFormat.java:165)
 ```

 There is a difference in the exception message probably because of the platform and setup differences.
-I used:
+I used (in both crash reproductions):
 - Windows 10
 - Amazon corretto 1.8 SDK
 - Java 8